Leviathan in popular culture: Film and television

-In the 2016 television series Legends of Tomorrow, Vandal Savage uses a giant robot created from Palmer's technologies known as the Leviathan to crush rebellion forces.
-In order to stop it, The Atom, grows to the same dimension to fight it.
+In the 2016 television series Legends of Tomorrow, Vandal Savage uses a giant robot created from Ray Palmer's technologies known as the Leviathan to crush rebellion forces.
+Palmer grows to the same size as the robot to battle it.

-In the 2019 film, Godzilla: King of the Monsters, a Titan named Leviathan is contained in Outpost 49, situated in Loch Ness.
-Job 41:12-34 appears in the beginning of the epilogue of the movie's official novelization, in reference to the physiological similarities between Godzilla and Leviathan as described by the passage.
+In the 2019 Monsterverse film Godzilla: King of the Monsters, a Titan named Leviathan is contained in Outpost 49, situated in Loch Ness.
+Job 41:12-34 appears in the beginning of the epilogue of the film's novelization, in reference to the physiological similarities between Godzilla and Leviathan as described by the passage.